mulkieran/justbytes/README.rst

 Operations
 ----------
-This module does not accomodate multi-dimensionality of byte quantities.
+This module does not accomodate multi-dimensionality of address ranges.
 Consequently, multiplying one Range object by another Range object will cause an error to be raised, since bytes^2 is not representable by the module.
-For most uses any operation which would yield a multi-dimensional quantity of bytes is not useful.
-There are no plans to adapt this package so that it can accomodate multi-dimensionality of bytes.
+For most uses any operation which would yield a multi-dimensional quantity is not useful.
+There are no plans to adapt this package so that it can accomodate multi-dimensionality of address ranges.

-Numerous computations with bytes are nonsensical.
-For example, 2 raised to a power which is some number of bytes, is a meaningless computation.
+Numerous computations with address ranges are nonsensical.
+For example, 2 raised to a power which is some address range, is a meaningless computation.
 All such operations cause an error to be raised.

 Some computations with precise, finite, values may yield irrational results.
 For example, while 2 is rational, its square root is an irrational number.